MSpy Overview July 2022

 After using mSpy for a week, I saw the value of seeing what was going on in his life, including reading his WhatsApp messages, Snaps, location tracking, and much more.
-It has a very comprehensive list of features, such as a keylogger, screen capture, a list of incoming and outgoing phone calls, and location, but it lacks a comprehensive web filter and screen time management tools.
+It has a very comprehensive list of features, such as a keylogger, screen capture, a list of incoming and outgoing phone calls, keyword alerts, browsing history, and location tracking, but it lacks a comprehensive web filter and screen time management tools.

 I was pretty surprised that mSpy doesn’t have a free trial or money-back guarantee.
 The best they can do is a 14-day refund policy.
 However, you have to have a real problem that can’t be fixed to qualify for the refund.
 To their credit, the mSpy tech support team will work with you and try and solve any issue that you have, because they are confident that every feature will work perfectly.

 Also note that mSpy only works with Android and iPhone devices, so if you want to monitor your child’s PC activities as well, it might not match your needs.
 In this case, where you need a parental control app for both mobile and PC, I recommend that you try Qustodio with their 30 days money-back guarantee.

 mSpy comes with an impressive list of features, which we’ll get to in a minute, but for me, the best feature is the Control Panel or Dashboard.
 It makes it so easy for me to remotely manage my kid’s phone and monitor all the data it collects.
 I’ve tested other parental control apps that send tons of information to the Dashboard, and I had to scroll for a while to find the picture or information I needed.